meetgoat/emily-carr-email-templates/README.md

 3. `cd` into your installed directory.
 4. Run `composer install`
 5. Create and edit your templates in the `templates` directory
 6. Edit your `.scss` files.
 This will compile into `.css` for your final template.
-You can get a brief overview of the syntax [here](https://sass-lang.com/guide)
+[Syntax overview here](https://sass-lang.com/guide)
 7. Run `php index.php` in your template directory to generate your HTML templates.

 You should now see your rendered templates in the `dist` folder.
 Copy and paste these templates into Mailchimp for usage.